l1npengtul/bongtalk/assets/README.md

-The PNG files in this directory are licensed under the CC-BY-SA 4.0
+The PNG file in this directory is licensed under the CC-BY-SA 4.0

 This **excludes** works that simply use this crate (include inside Cargo.toml) - it only applies to direct forks or users of this image or repository.